switz/driver/README.md

 }
 ```

-The flags are pulled from the state keys.
-You can pass a function (and return any value), an array to mark boolean flags, or you can pass an object with the state keys, and whatever the current state key is will return that value.
+The derived data is pulled from the state keys.
+You can pass a function (and return any value), an array to mark boolean derived flags, or you can pass an object with the state keys, and whatever the current state key is will return that value.

 `isDisabled` is true if any of the specified state keys are active, whereas `text` returns whichever string corresponds directly to the currently active state value.